 The breadth of this inquiry is part of what makes suitability denials so frustrating for applicants.
 You may have no criminal record whatsoever and still face a denial based on police reports, neighbor complaints, or other information you never expected to be relevant to a firearms license.

-Common Scenarios That Lead to Suitability Denials
+What Scenarios Commonly Lead to Suitability Denials?

 Certain patterns appear repeatedly in suitability denials across Massachusetts.